viam-labs/audioout/README.md

 The *play()* command takes:

 * file_path: The audio file on device to play
 * loop_count: How many times to play the audio file.
 0 means once, -1 will loop infinitely (until stop() is called).
+Default 0.
 * maxtime_ms: How long to play the audio for.
+0 means no maxtime.
 Note that some file types like .wav do not support time indexing so this will fail.
+Default 0.
 * fadein_ms: If non-zero, will make the sound start playing at 0 volume and fade up to full volume over the time given.
 The sample may end before the fade-in is complete.
+Default 0.
 * block: If False, will play sound async.
 If true, will not return until sound is complete.
+Default False.

 This method returns a string response, which is the file_path that was passed in to the *play()* request.